ballerina-platform/ballerina-dev-website/swan-lake/learn/observing-ballerina-code.md

 * Identify service bottlenecks - The user can monitor the latencies and identify when a service invocation slows down, pinpoint where the slowing down happens (by looking at the span latencies) and take action to improve the latency.
-* Error identification - If an error occurs during the service invocation, it will show up in the list of tracers.
+* Error identification - If an error occurs during the service invocation, it will show up in the list of traces.
 The user can easily identify where the error occurred and information of the error will be attached to the relevant span as metadata.